 The employment law guide on this website is aimed at employers and business owners because it is published by Lawrite, which is a provider of employment law and HR support to businesses in the UK.

-He can give advice to employees who have been offered a settlement agreement by their employers, about which they must seek independent legal advice before accepting.
+The firm can give advice to employees who have been offered a settlement agreement by their employers, about which they must seek independent legal advice before accepting.